SU International

 About us

-Stellenbosch University consolidates its support for the development of scholarship on the continent through its Africa Centre for Scholarship (ACS).
+Stellenbosch University consolidates its support for the development of scholarship on the continent through its Africa Centre for Capacity Development in Africa (CCDA) formerly known as the Africa Centre for Scholarship.

 Flagship programmes